gemini3d/gemini3d/README.md

 ## Quickest start

 Gemini can run on most modern computers using Linux, MacOS, or Windows.
-Gemini even runs on the Raspberry Pi 4 with 1 GByte of RAM.
+Gemini runs on ARM CPUs including Raspberry Pi 4 with 1 GByte of RAM as well as IBM POWER CPUs.
 Windows users should use
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 To build Gemini and run self-tests takes about 10 minutes on a typical laptop.